Current Graduate Students

 Photo of Graduate Student Stephanie Renaud on the coast.

-Stephanie completed her Bachelor's of Anthropology at the University of California, Santa Cruz in 2017.
-She worked in the public sector as a California State Parks interpreter for two years prior to becoming a cultural resource management archaeologist.
-She has worked across California and Arizona and is passionate about connecting communities with their local cultural and archaeological resources.
-Her thesis work centers around the Crystal Cove State Park National Historic Register nomination process; based on its abundant pre-contact and historic archaeological sites, with methodologies including archival research, pedestrian survey, and site updates using aerial photogrammetry.
-Outside of her thesis work, Stephanie is the president and founder of the Experimental Archaeology Club at Cal State LA.
+Stephanie completed her BA in Anthropology at UC Santa Cruz and worked as a State Parks Interpreter before becoming a CRM archaeologist.
+She has field experience across California and Arizona and am passionate about connecting communities with their local cultural and archaeological resources.
+Her thesis work centers around the process of nominating Crystal Cove State Park as a District to the National Register of Historic Places conducting archival research, pedestrian survey and site updates.
+Additionally, Stephanie is the president and founder of CSULA's Experimental Archaeology Club, where students are connected with opportunities for hands-on learning about technologies found in the archaeological record.

 Research Interests:

-Non-destructive survey techniques, remote sensing technologies, lithics, pre-contact archaeology, and public archaeology
+Experimental archaeology, bioarchaeology, subterranean archaeology, non-destructive survey techniques, remote sensing technologies, pre-contact archaeology and public archaeology.